xdaguy/pumpmybagsbot/README.md

 - `/price [symbol]` - Check current price of a cryptocurrency
 - `/coins [symbol]` - Track your favorite coins
 - `/performance` - View signal performance statistics
+- `/settings` - Configure notification preferences
+- `/stat` - View bot usage statistics
+- `/test` - Test if the bot is working in a group

 ### How to Use in Groups